Steam Labs lets you peek into Valve’s experimental projects – TechCrunch

 The first three “experiments” are all focused around helping users find new games:

-- Micro Trailers: Six second looping video trailers that start playing when you hover over a game’s in-store graphic
+- Micro Trailers: Six-second looping video trailers that start playing when you hover over a game’s in-store graphic.

-- Interactive Recommender: Since the Steam client is used to launch most games you purchase through the Steam store, Valve has a good idea of what you’re playing, and for how long.
+- Interactive Recommender: Because the Steam client is used to launch most games you purchase through the Steam store, Valve has a good idea of what you’re playing, and for how long.
 This experiment takes that data and uses it to find other games you might like based on which ones you’ve played the most.
-Want something no ones ever heard of?
-You can filter out the popular stuff, limiting results to just the lesser knowns.
+Want something no one has ever heard of?
+You can filter out the popular stuff, limiting results to just the lesser-knowns.

 - Automatic Show: An automatically generated “shopping channel”-style show of sorts, highlighting footage of the latest releases.
 In time, they hope to have auto-generated narration that tells you a bit about what you’re seeing; for now, though, it’s mostly just game footage over music.

 Valve is quick to point out that all of these experiments are just that — there’s no promising that any of the stuff that hits the Labs will make it all the way to the official client.
-They also say that even “Steam Labs is itself an experiment”, which will probably change and evolve a bunch over time.
+They also say that even “Steam Labs is itself an experiment,” which will probably change and evolve a bunch over time.
 If you particularly like/dislike a feature, Valve’s also put up a forum for user comments and suggestions.

 Now if someone at Valve could go ahead and classify Half Life 3 as a Steam experiment and give us a look into what the hell is going on there, that’d be great.